jules2689/trudeau/trudeau/2020-04-20/post_news.md

 **Interview**:
-I don't know all of the names myself yet, but I know who some of them are and I have friends who are friends of those people.
+I don't know all of the names myself yet, but I know WHO some of them are and I have friends WHO are friends of those people.
-I also have friends who knew the gunman who contacted me and saidthey're in a state of shock because they went to school  They've known him since he was 16.
+I also have friends WHO knew the gunman WHO contacted me and saidthey're in a state of shock because they went to school  They've known him since he was 16.
 He was such a nice guy.
 They talked to him all the time.
 He seemed to be fine.
 Another friend said that the gentleman drove into his brother's yard in a car on Sunday and they had a few words and he seemed normal and drove off and said he was having a drive.